Element84/filmdrop-k8s-tf-modules/README.md

 The IO module includes [MinIO](https://min.io/), an S3 compatible object storage for the usage of the [SWOOP API](https://github.com/Element84/swoop), [SWOOP Caboose](https://github.com/Element84/swoop-go), and [SWOOP Conductor](https://github.com/Element84/swoop-go).
 More information is available [here](./modules/io/README.md).

-You can configure whether or not STAC-FastAPI is included in deployment by setting the `deploy_stacfastapi` flag in the [inputs](./inputs.tf) file.
+You can configure whether or not STAC-FastAPI is included in deployment by setting the `deploy_minio` flag in the [inputs](./inputs.tf) file.
 <br></br>

 ### DB

 The DB module includes [PostgreSQL](https://www.postgresql.org/), an open source object-relational database system for the usage of the [SWOOP API](https://github.com/Element84/swoop), [SWOOP Caboose](https://github.com/Element84/swoop-go), and [SWOOP Conductor](https://github.com/Element84/swoop-go).
 More information is available [here](./modules/db/README.md).

+You can configure whether or not Postgres is included in deployment by setting the `deploy_postgres` flag in the [inputs](./inputs.tf) file.

 The DB module also has a configurable swoop-db-init which will initialize [swoop-db](https://github.com/Element84/swoop-db) with the creation of a SWOOP database and Roles for each SWOOP Component.
 You can configure whether or not swoop-db-init is included in deployment by setting the `deploy_db_init` flag in the [inputs](./inputs.tf) file.
 <br></br>